dbdoan/TeleCast/README.md

 # Telegram Weather Bot

 ## About
-Creating a Telegram bot which outputs weather data in your vicinity using the Tomorrow.io and MapBox APIs.
+A Telegram bot which outputs weather data in your vicinity using the Tomorrow.io and MapBox APIs.

 ## Environmental Variables
 | Name                  | Type   |  Description                                  |